How to Get A French Residence Permit: The Ultimate Guide

 • Are eligible to stay in France indefinitely

-Requirements for getting a French residence permit
+Requirements for French residency

 In general, to get a French residence permit, you need to have the following documents: